onkelbeh/HomeAssistantRepository/README.md

 de_DE@euro UTF-8
 ```
 Additional information can be found at https://wiki.gentoo.org/wiki//etc/portage/repos.conf.
-Let me know if any initial depencies are missing, since i do not use all of the components myself, last good (full) compile test was March 19th, 2019 with v0.90.0_beta6
+Let me know if any initial depencies are missing, since i do not use all of the components myself, last good (full) compile test was August 3rd, 2019 with v0.97.0_beta1, while changing gentoo's profile to 17.1.

 ### Todos
 - **If it moves, compile it** :-)